Test Optional (ACT/SAT) FAQs

 How will UofL evaluate a student who chooses to not have their test scores considered?

-We will work with applicants using our holistic approach, by factoring in all the many variables beyond test scores.
-In the absence of test scores, our faculty will put more emphasis on student’s grades, curriculum, and essay.
+We will evaluate applicants using a holistic approach and factoring in variables beyond ACT/SAT scores.
+In the absence of test scores, our staff will put more emphasis on student’s grades and high school curriculum.
 Our goal has always been to consider all factors and make a decision centered around student success at the University of Louisville.

-If a student chooses to go test score optional, what additional materials will be requested?
+If a student chooses to go ACT/SAT score optional, what additional materials will be requested?

-- After initial review of Cardinal Principles essay, a student’s first-semester senior grades and/or resume may be required.
+After initial review of a student's application, first-semester senior grades, a resume, and/or a Cardinal Principle essay may be required.

-Is every academic program going to be test optional?
+Is every academic program going to be ACT/SAT optional?

-Most academic programs will consider students without test scores.
+Most academic programs will consider students without ACT/SAT scores.

 Nursing and Business are currently reviewing a pathway to be test optional.
-If you apply test optional now to these programs you will be considered for admission to the College of Arts and Sciences as a pre-nursing or pre-business student and will have an opportunity for a review for direct admission if test optional pathways are developed.
-Keep in touch with your admissions counselor for the latest information.
+If a student applies ACT/SAT optional now to these programs they will be considered for admission to the College of Arts and Sciences as a pre-nursing or pre-business student and will have an opportunity for a review for direct admission if ACT/SAT-optional pathways are developed.
+Students should keep in touch with their admissions counselor for the latest information.

-Our Honors Program, which requires a separate application, will no longer consider test scores as a criteria for acceptance.
+Our Honors Program, which requires a separate application, will no longer consider ACT/SAT scores as a criteria for acceptance.

-If a student applies without test scores, will he or she be eligible for any UofL scholarships?
+If a student applies without ACT/SAT scores, will he or she be eligible for any UofL scholarships?

-For the Fall 2021 admission cycle, the University of Louisville is test optional for most scholarship opportunities.
+For the Fall 2021 admission cycle, the University of Louisville is ACT/SAT optional for most scholarship opportunities.
 We are closely monitoring the limited testing opportunities due to the global pandemic.
 We are committed to making scholarship opportunities available to students, whether they apply with or without test scores.
-We strongly encourage students with qualifying test scores to submit those to automatically receive your award.
+We strongly encourage students with qualifying test scores to submit those to automatically receive an award.
 Please visit the scholarship website for specific criteria and requirements.
 As with any year, there are limited scholarship funds.
 We will look primarily at a student’s grades, high school curriculum and a student-involvement resume.
-For more information about the scholarship processes please reach out to your admission counselor.
+For more information about the scholarship processes, students should reach out to their admission counselor.

 The following scholarships do not require test scores: